kaist-cp/helpdesk/README.md

 #### Calendar

-- Use {firstname}.{lastname}@cp.kaist.ac.kr account for calendar and other G Suite applications.
+- Use {firstname}.{lastname}@cp.kaist.ac.kr account for calendar and other Google Workspace applications.
 - If you want to have a meeting, just directly invite the others in [Google Calendar](https://calendar.google.com).
 In the invitation, write the purpose of the meeting.